mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 When **INSTRUCTION** is mandatory for a chosen model (such as edits models), the first positional argument is read as INSTRUCTION, if none set, and the following ones as **INPUT** or **PROMPT**.

+In multi-turn, when user prompt begins with a colon "_:_", the subsequent text is set as a system message (text and chat cmpls).
+For text cmpls only, if souble colons "_::_" are used, the following text will be appended to the previous prompt.

 If the first positional argument of the script starts with the command operator and a history file name, the